9 Data-Backed Reasons to Sell on Amazon in 2021 (#9 Is Our Fave)

 Amazon is famous for being the world’s largest online store.
 It controls almost 50% of the global eCommerce market.
 It managed to generate over 2.5 billion combined desktop and mobile visits during May 2020.
 Its customer base can’t cease from growing, making it by far the most visited eCommerce platform in the United States, surpassing both Walmart and eBay.

-Not every business can or needs to advertise on Amazon, but if you’re considering this method, this article is for you.
+If you’re considering selling on Amazon, this article is for you.
 In it, we will break down the top nine advantages of Amazon selling that can help you set your online business apart from the rest.
 We'll also provide pro tips along the way to help ensure you get the highest ROI.

 1. Amazon remains resilient to COVID-19